amiraizuddin02-gif/Personal-Manager/README.md

     1.2 Expenses
 - User can insert the transaction details.
 - User can choose the category of the expense transaction.
 - User choose which "Wallet" is handling that transaction.
-Primary Wallet is selected by default is Wallet is not chosen.
+Primary Wallet is selected by default if a Wallet is not chosen.

     1.3 Bills
 - User register their bills and it's date-for-payment.